yohanmoon/cs361_backup_service/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a microservice where the program starts automated backup of the file specified by the user at every interval specified by the user.
+This is a microservice where the program creates backup file of path specified by the user.

 The backup automation will begin once the client program is connected to the server by `Socket`.
-Backup process will continue without any data requested by the client program.
 The backup files will be saved in `./backup_file` directory.

 The microservice sends back the path of the latest backup file when a request is made from the client program.